Family & Medical Leave Act (FMLA)

 Military Service Member Illness or Injury

-You may take up to 12 weeks of FMLA leave during any 12-month period.
 The college will measure the 12-month period as a rolling 12-month period measured back from the date you use any leave under this policy.
 Each time you take leave, the college will compute the amount of leave you have taken under this policy and subtract it from the 12 weeks of available leave, with the remaining balance as the amount you are entitled to take at that time.

 Intermittent Leave or a Reduced Work Schedule

 For the birth, adoption, or foster care of a child, FMLA leave must be taken over 12 consecutive weeks.
-Leave for birth, adoption, or foster care of a child must be taken within one year of the birth or placement of the child.

-The college may temporarily transfer you to an available alternative position with equivalent pay and benefits if the alternative position would better accommodate an intermittent or reduced schedule.
+For intermittent leave that is foreseeable, the college may temporarily transfer you to an available alternative position with equivalent pay and benefits if the alternative position would better accommodate an intermittent or reduced schedule.

 Effect of FMLA Leave on Paid Time and Benefits